menyagah/the-nextweb-clone/README.md

 # the-nextweb-clone
-A clone of the nextweb website with its responsiveness.
+A clone of the nextweb website with it's mobile responsiveness.